United Methodist delegates reject recognizing gay marriage

 "Devastation," was how former Methodist pastor Rebecca Wilson of Detroit described her feelings.
 "As someone who left because I'm gay, I'm waiting for the church I love to stop bringing more hate."

 After several more hours of debate, the conservatives' proposal, called the Traditional Plan, was approved by a vote of 438-384.
+Opponents unsuccessfully sought to weaken the plan with hostile amendments or to prolong the debate past a mandatory adjournment time set to accommodate a monster truck rally in the arena.
+One delegate even requested an investigation into the possibility that "vote buying" was taking place at the conference.

 The Traditional Plan's success was due to an alliance of conservatives from the U.S. and overseas.
-About 43 percent of the delegates are from abroad, mostly from Africa, and overwhelmingly support the LGBT bans.
+About 43 percent of the delegates were from abroad, mostly from Africa, and overwhelmingly supported the LGBT bans.

 If the bans were eased, "the church in Africa would cease to exist," said the Rev. Jerry Kulah of Liberia.
 "We can't do anything but to support the Traditional Plan — it is the biblical plan."